-In early 2014, the Compensation Committee utilized benchmarking reports prepared by Towers Watson, an independent consulting group, to analyze the compensation of the Company's Named Executive Officers.
+The Compensation Committee utilizes benchmarking reports prepared by Towers Watson, an independent consulting group, to analyze the compensation of the Company's Named Executive Officers.
 The reports discussed how the Company's executive compensation program compared with those of peer companies on base salary, target bonus, long-term incentives and total direct compensation.
 The Committee looked at each individual element of total compensation as well as the overall level and mix of remuneration.